 A truly effective dashboard will only show user-specific KPIs, but the analytics in the backend must fully account for data across the entire business.

 Why are retail dashboards not enough to be successful?

 Business intelligence tools generate better insights than traditional databases and spreadsheets.
 However, no matter how sophisticated the systems powering dashboards may be, they suffer from an inherent weakness: they are descriptive.

 Retail dashboards develop reports based on past performance.
 Dashboards can tell you that something went wrong, but these tools do not tell you why and cannot give you actionable guidance into making better decisions in the future.

 It remains up to the analysts to glean actionable insights at a significant cost, time, and resources.

 Advanced analytics make your business more proactive

 Advanced analytics vendors like Retalon provide AI-driven platforms that go beyond the typical reporting of retail dashboards by providing proactive recommendations for profitable actions in your business.

 Consider a traditional inventory management dashboard.
-It will report on a SKU’s sales history, its current inventory levels, any out-of-stock conditions, and other historical data.
-Unfortunately, an analyst still has to investigate the stock-outs, decide how much product to re-order, and how best to get the product there, or price the product.
+It will report on an SKU’s sales history, its current inventory levels, any out-of-stock conditions, and other historical data.
+Unfortunately, an analyst still has to investigate the stock-outs, decide how much product to re-order, and how best to get the product there or price the product.

 Retalon’s advanced analytics takes care of all of this.